Plusnet Business broadband review

-Plusnet Business broadband offers some solid and affordable options for the small business owner.
-With reasonable pricing and all the usual business broadband accountrements, Plusnet Business is definitely worth a look.
+Plusnet Business broadband offers some solid and affordable options for the small business owner either working from a small office or from home.
+With reasonable pricing and all the usual business broadband accoutrements such as static IPs available on request, Plusnet Business is definitely worth a look.
+But how does it fare in 2020?

 Domestic users rate Plusnet highly for its customer service, but business customers also look for reassuring levels of security, reliability, and a solid upload speed.
 Signing up for a business broadband account is a bigger decision than your average domestic customer faces – after all, getting it wrong could cost you dear.
 "We'll do you proud" says Plusnet - but will it?